sajanthomas01/react-native-jitsi-meet-extended/README.md

 ## Android setup

 ### important
-There seems to be an issue with latest react-native with jitsi sdk, as buttons are unresponsive, so until the issue is sorted out it is advised to use the following version tag from jitsi team, in package.json change the version to this tag
+There seems to be an issue with latest react-native version 0.64 with jitsi sdk, as buttons are unresponsive  and other bugs, so until the issue is sorted out it is advised to use the 0.63

 ```
    {